kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-item-class.md

-##Item Class, ItemInstance Class
+##Item Class - Abstract Class, ItemInstance Class
-The Item Class is an **abstract class**, this means that no Item objects can be created directly of the Item type.
+The **Item Class** is an **abstract class**, this means that no Item objects can be created directly of the Item type.
 Instead, we must write **concrete classes** that inherit from the Item Class, such as Gem, Potion.

+##Methods:  abstract, virtual, override:
+The Item class introduces new types of methods, where we want to insure we can call the method `Use( )`, on all object instances ( of child classes )

-##class Item
+##class Item, ItemInstance
 ```java

 using System.Collections;